 If the adjuster’s summary does not adequately cover the expenses of a quality roof replacement, we will work with you and your insurance to get what you deserve.
 This back and forth process may take four to six weeks, depending on availability of your adjuster.

 It is important to be patient during this process.
 Your insurance company has certain steps or layers of resistance it goes through as a rule.
 By the end of the process, we are usually very successful in obtaining supplements to cover everything needed for a high quality roof.
 Many claims do need supplementing to provide a quality roof job, which is what you want as a homeowner.

 6. Get Your Insurance Check Endorsed and Processed.

 It takes time for the mortgage company to endorse the check and return it to you, so do not hold on to this check.
 Send it off immediately to the lien holder for endorsement.

 Many banks hold insurance checks for up to 10 days before releasing funds.
 After you receive your check, it may take up to four weeks to actually have the funds available in your account.
 This is why we encourage you to not hold on to the checks, but to send them off immediately for endorsement.

-To summarize, if you have a RCV policy, then the only out of pocket expense you will ultimately have at the end of your project is your deductible.
+To summarize, if you have a RCV policy, then the only out of pocket expense you will ultimately have is your deductible.
 The insurance company reimburses you for the full amount of the roof job, except the deductible you agreed to when you set your policy.

-Attempting to avoid paying your deductible by submitting inflated prices from a contractor or keeping the insurance money without using it as designated is not only unethical, but can constitute insurance fraud, which is a felony.
-The system works better for everyone when proper procedures are followed.
+Attempting to avoid paying your deductible by submitting inflated prices from a contractor or by keeping the insurance money without using it as designated is not only unethical, but can constitute insurance fraud, which is a felony.
+When everyone follows the proper procedures, the system works better for everyone.
 Make sure to set a reasonable deductible.